Seth Doege

 Seth Colton Doege (born December 18, 1988) is an American college football coach and former quarterback, who is the current offensive coordinator and quarterbacks coach for the Arizona Wildcats.
-After playing college football for the Texas Tech Red Raider, he was signed by the Atlanta Falcons as an undrafted free agent in 2013.
+After playing college football for the Texas Tech Red Raiders, he was signed by the Atlanta Falcons as an undrafted free agent in 2013.
 On February 27, 2014, he was signed to the Saskatchewan Roughriders of the Canadian Football League.
 Doege was Texas Tech's starting quarterback for the 2011 and 2012 seasons.